moderndatacompany/datadeveloperplatform.org/docs/why_ddp_for_data.md

 #### CLI-First

-DOS enables a seamless experience for data developers by abstracting away repetitive and complex maintenance and integration overheads while allowing familiar CLI interfaces to run experiments, programmatically speak to data and resources, and build applications that directly impact business decisions and ROI.
+DDP enables a seamless experience for data developers by abstracting away repetitive and complex maintenance and integration overheads while allowing familiar CLI interfaces to run experiments, programmatically speak to data and resources, and build applications that directly impact business decisions and ROI.
 DDP becomes a complete self-service interface for developers where they can declaratively manage resources through APIs and the CLI.

 #### Self-Service